DannyBen/bashly-book/src/configuration/command.md

 1. Defines the root CLI application (command).
 2. Defines any nested sub-commands, if any.

-Unless otherwise specified, these definitions can be used for both the root command and sub-commands (under the `commands` definition).

-!!!
-Note
-Most properties are optional, unless specified otherwise.
-!!!

 ==- :icon-code-review: Show Me How
 ```yaml bashly.yml
 name: rush